 You’ll also benefit from the BJU Core, a unique combination of Bible and liberal arts courses taken by every BJU student.
 Bible courses, as well as daily chapel services and godly professors, will nurture your growth in Christlikeness.
 The liberal arts courses, ranging from economics to speech to science, give you an amazing glimpse of the world God created—and help you connect with people you meet in different fields.
 You’ll also develop skills that employers look for, like critical thinking, problem solving and clear communication.

-The educational studies program includes 30 hours of general electives.
+The educational studies program includes 30 credits of general electives.
 You’ll enjoy the opportunity to focus your program of study even further or to cover a broad variety of subjects you’re interested in.
 You may also choose to use those elective credits for a minor, whether something that complements your concentration, or something totally different that you just enjoy studying.

 Your career options will include working with children, youth and adults in settings such as:

 - Community organizations

 - Government-related organizations

 Our Career Services staff members are here to help you prepare for your future through career advising and planning.
 You’ll be able to attend special recruiting events to meet and network with potential employers.
 You can also attend resume and interview workshops for tips and best practices as you start your job search.
 In addition, Career Services provides an online job board with a multitude of job opportunities posted each year.

 Washington Center Challenge Day